Boundary Layer, Urban Meteorology, and Land-Surface Processes Seminar

 Hybrid Delivery and Recording

 In our new hybrid reality, collaborators and guests are more apt to consider joining seminars virtually than they ever have been before.
 As such, all seminars are expected to be delivered in a hybrid format with online viewership as an option.
 By default, we will record seminars for review by the speaking student and any potentially absent classmates.
 We also aim to post recorded seminars online once the seminar is complete.
 If students do not want their seminar posted online, please communicate this with the instructor before the seminar.
-Google meet is the platform we use.
-The link will be consistent throughout the term and available on canvas, the seminar website, and in emailed seminar announcements.
+We will use google meet:

 The schedule will be built based on student requests as soon as possible, with preference given to graduating students.
-Students: please see Scheduling to start building out that schedule.
 The full schedule will be available online at bliss.science under the Seminars tab.
 In the event of instructor travel/conflict, a qualified guest instructor will be appointed for any seminars falling in that period.